So you’d like to work with us at Sand In My Suitcase to promote you or your client’s travel-related business, product or service? Lovely!

 Writing and word count

 To fit the editorial style of our blog, we include our own voice in all posts (editing your content).
 We’ll weave in your sponsored information with our content based on our own personal experience or research.
-You can expect a minimum of 500 words.
-Most sponsored blog posts on Sand In My Suitcase are longer, between 700 and 1,000 words or more.
+You can expect a minimum of 1,000 words.
+Most sponsored blog posts on Sand In My Suitcase are more than 1,000 words.

 Your content and images